Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Numerical illustration

 \subsection{Mobile Banking in Bangladesh}

 We now illustrate the gain of the best-choice rerandomization using an actual rerandomized experiment recently conducted by \citet{Lee2021}, which aims to study the effect of mobile technology on reducing inequality through the modern ways of money transfer.
 Specifically, the experiment involves rural household-urban migrant pairs at two connected sites: Gaibandha district in Northwest Bangladesh and Dhaka District at the capital of Bangladesh, where each pair can be viewed as an experimental unit. \citet{Lee2021} randomized the pairs into treatment and control following the rerandomization procedure as described in \citet{Bruhn:2009}, and the treated pairs would receive training about how to sign up for and use the mobile banking service provided by bKash, which is the largest provider of such services in Bangladesh.
-The actual randomization is more complicated than simple treatment-control allocations and uses imbalance measure other than the Mahalanobis distance, and its exact implementation is not clearly described in the paper.
-Nevertheless, we can use the data from this experiment to illustrate the potential gain of rerandomization over the complete randomization.

-We consider the best-choice rerandomization using the Mahalanobis distance in \eqref{eq:M_dist} with $T=1000$; such a $T$ value is used in \citet{Bruhn:2009}.
-Similar to \citet{Bai2022}, we include six pretreatment covariates for migrants: household size, age, gender, whether completed primary school, and total remittance in the past seven months and expenditure in the past month (in $1000$ taka) from a baseline survey right before the intervention, where missing values are imputed in the same way as \citet{Bai2022}.
+The actual rerandomization uses imbalance measure other than the Mahalanobis distance.
+Nevertheless, we can use the data from this experiment to illustrate the potential gain of rerandomization over the complete randomization, and to compare rerandomization with other designs.
+Similar to \citet{Bai2022}, we include six pretreatment covariates for migrants: household size, age, gender, whether completed primary school, and total remittance in the past seven months and expenditure in the past month (in $1000$ taka) from a baseline survey right before the intervention, where missing values are imputed in the same way as in \citet{Bai2022}.
 We focus on two post-treatment outcomes: total remittance in the past seven months and expenditure in the past month from an endline survey one year after the intervention.
-To make the simulation realistic, we compute the average treatment effect estimate using difference-in-means, and pretend that the treatment effects are constant across units and equal to the average effect estimate.
+To make the simulation realistic, we compute the average treatment effect estimate using difference-in-means, and pretend that the treatment effects are constant across units and equal to the average treatment effect estimate.
 In this way, we are able to impute all the missing potential outcomes from the observed ones.